bettyp23/TimeOfDayHTML/README.md

 **Live URL:** https://bettyp23.github.io/TimeOfDayHTML/

-Deployment was done using [GitHub Pages / InfinityFree / 000WebHost] (choose one and edit this line).
-The webpage loads correctly on both desktop and mobile devices.

 ## Design Choices

 - **Colors** were chosen to symbolically represent different times of the day.
 - **Centered layout** and simple text for clarity and readability.
 - **Minimal styling** was used to keep the focus on the dynamic behavior.

-## Known Issues

-- Time detection relies on the user's **local device time**, which